 January – February 2020

-The formation of technical working groups and subcommittees is currently ongoing.
+The formation of the main ALM technical working group (TWG) and subcommittees took place.
 The members will shape and lead the strategic direction in which implementation of the ALM Declaration heads.

 February 10, 2020